Gitgodin/google-homepage/README.md

-my first attempt to clone the most visited website of the World. my first step to world dominatinon
+My first attempt to clone the most visited website of the World.
+The first step to world dominatinon